Dynamical Spin-Orbit-Based Spin Transistor: Introduction

-In this manuscript we will exploit the time- and space-tunability of Rashba SOI to explore how the non-Abelian (spin) gauge fields induce spin transport.
-We note from the outset that the effect of driven Rashba SOI has been studied in different contexts ranging from diffusive metallic systems \cite{gorini_1} to ballistic quantum rings \cite{foldi_1}, to 1D electron gases \cite{Jonson,Zhang} and graphene \cite{lopez_1}.
-However, usual Onsager reciprocal relations valid for spin transport~\cite{Adagideli06, AdagideliNJP,gorini_2} become more restrictive in the presence of a non-Abelian gauge structure such as induced by the space- and time-dependent Rashba interaction.
-Here we will explore the consequences of these ``hidden'' Onsager relations recently established for spin and charge transport in 2DEGs~\cite{Adagideli_2012}.
-Among other things, our approach will allow us to obtain general formulae that go beyond the frozen scattering matrix approximation \cite{moskalets} valid in the adiabatic limit.
-As a demonstration, we will devise a multi-terminal mesoscopic spin transistor, whose working principle builds upon the ``hidden'' Onsager relations~\cite{Adagideli_2012}.
-While the transitor operates on pure spin currents, the output signal is a charge signal which can be detected by simple experimental procedures.
-The spin transistor setting, combining time-dependent and spatially-inhomogenous SOI, is shown schematically in Fig.~\ref{fig_new}: The AC-modulated Rashba SOI on the right injects a pure spin current into the left region.
-The latter is then converted into a charge signal by a spin magnetic field, induced by a static but non-homogeneous Rashba SOI, and read out as a voltage $V_{\rm out}$ between contacts 1 and 2.
+As a demonstration of our approach, we will devise a multi-terminal mesoscopic spin transistor, whose working principle builds upon the ``hidden'' Onsager relations~\cite{Adagideli_2012}.
+While the transistor operates on pure spin currents, the output signal is a charge signal which can be detected by simple experimental procedures.
+The spin transistor setting, combining time-dependent and spatially-inhomogeneous SOI, is shown schematically in Fig.~\ref{fig_new}: The AC-modulated Rashba SOI on the right injects a pure spin current into the left region.
+The latter is then converted into a charge signal by a spin-magnetic field, induced by a static but non-homogeneous Rashba SOI, and read out as a voltage $V_{\rm out}$ between contacts 1 and 3.